Jermaine0Forbes/Linux-how-to/README.md

 -|-
 alt + \ | jumps to beginning of file
 alt + / | jumps to end of file
-alt + a | allows you to select multiple lines if you move up or down alt + ctr |  copies higlighted text ctr + a | jumps to end of line ctr + e | jumps to beginning of line ctr + d | delete content
+ctr + 6 | allows you to select multiple lines if you move up or down alt + 6 |  copies higlighted text ctr + a | jumps to end of line ctr + e | jumps to beginning of line ctr + d | delete content